 Musulman Mosque with a stunning backdrop – Caravelle Hotel in District 1

-Gate of the mosque and the two golden boards on the left pillar write: Noorul Imaan Arabic School and Haji Jmm Ismael Library
+The gate of the mosque and the two golden boards on the left pillar write: Noorul Imaan Arabic School and Haji Jmm Ismael Library

 Noorul Imaan Arabic School down the stairs on the right of the main prayer hall, hidden deep behind the courtyard

-The typical components of a mosque are present here, but with its own idiosyncratic touch: a spacious courtyard (called ‘sahn’ in Islam), a large prayer hall, a ‘mihrab’ (a niche in the wall) representing Allah (meaning ‘god’ in Islam) and the door to Mecca - the holy city of Islam, and ‘minaret’ (tower) symbolizing the power of Islam.
+The typical components of a mosque are present here, but with its distinctive touch: a spacious courtyard (called ‘sahn’ in Islam), a large prayer hall, a ‘mihrab’ (a niche in the wall) representing Allah (meaning ‘god’ in Islam) and the door to Mecca – the holy city of Islam, and ‘minaret’ (tower) symbolizing the power of Islam.